 This course examines the disposition of property at death by intestate succession and by will.
 The execution, revocation, construction, and contest of wills, as well as limits on the power to dispose of property by will, are studied.
 This course also examines the creation, purposes and termination of trusts, including informal trusts, and the interrelationship between trusts and wills.

-As an overwhelming majority of civil cases in federal courts never go to trial or oral argument, federal courts decide cases primarily on the parties' written pleadings, dispositive motions, and briefs.
-In this course, students will learn the art and science of how to state facts persuasively, how to apply the law logically, and how to maintain their credibility before a court.
-Students will also practice writing compelling pleadings, motions, and briefs in the context of actual pending federal civil rights actions.
-Students will receive individualized feedback throughout this hybrid substantive and skills course.
+As an overwhelming majority of civil cases in federal courts never go to trial or oral argument, federal courts decide cases primarily on the parties' written motions and briefs.
+As such, knowing how, in a written document, to persuade courts to take a desired course of action is an essential skill for today’s advocates.
+In this course, students will study the science of persuasion, from classical rhetoric to modern cognitive psychology, and will study the art of persuasion by examining how successful appellate advocates write.
+Students will practice writing their own compelling motions and briefs in the context of an actual federal civil rights action.
+Students will receive individualized feedback throughout the course.
 This course satisfies the experiential learning requirement.

 This course will explore the history and development of, public policy considerations for, and state and federal systems for delivery of medical and wage benefits to injured workers.